 Japan Enacts Bill to Launch Digital Agency

-Tokyo, May 12 (Jiji Press)--The Diet, Japan's parliament, on Wednesday enacted a package of digital transformation bills including one to establish a digital agency advocated by Prime Minister Yoshihide Suga.
+Tokyo, May 12 (Jiji Press)--Japan's parliament Wednesday enacted a package of digital transformation bills including one to establish the proposed digital agency, marking progress in a policy field Prime Minister Yoshihide Suga focuses on.

-The package of six bills cleared the House of Councillors, the upper chamber of the Diet, at the day's plenary meeting, with support from ruling party members and some other lawmakers.
-The legislation passed the House of Representatives, the lower chamber, last month.
+The package of six bills cleared the House of Councillors, the upper chamber of the Diet, by majority vote at the day's plenary meeting after passing the House of Representatives, the lower chamber, last month.

 [Copyright The Jiji Press, Ltd.]